 As Founder Publisher of Latino Times, Andrew Ysiano is a dynamic professional whose management expertise and innovative skills have established him as one of our country’s entrepreneurial success stories.
 A true visionary, Mr. Ysiano founded Latino Times in 2001 with the simple goal to provide a bilingual publication for Latinos that reflects their positive contributions in the local and national community.
-Under his management, the enterprise has grown into one of the largest bilingual newspaper reaching second, third and fourth generation Latinos in the Central Valley and Bay Area Marketplace with a readership of 100,000.
-Along with Latino Times, Mr Ysiano is a Partner with a marketing and communications firm.
+Under his management, the enterprise has grown into one of the largest bilingual newspapers reaching second, third and fourth generation Latinos in the Central Valley and Bay Area Marketplace with an e-readership of 375,000 and 30,000 printed copies.
+In addition to Latino Times, Mr. Ysiano is also a Partner with a communication’s firm.

-Mr. Ysiano’s s professional success is matched only by his personal passion and commitment to the Hispanic community as well as other social causes.
-In addition to his duties as Past Chairman of Citizens Against Lawsuit Abuse (CALA) and coalition building for state initiatives, Mr. Ysiano is a Past YMCA board member.
+Mr. Ysiano’s professional success is only matched by his personal passion and commitment to the Hispanic community as well as other social causes.

 Judy Quintana, Vice President and Co-Editor of Latino Times is a experienced individual whose marketing strategies have benefited numerous companies.
 Her primary focus is to increase community awareness about the publication and expand business throughout the region.
 Ms. Quintana works side by side with Publisher, Andrew Ysiano, on overall day to day operations.
 She is committed to creating new partnerships, marketing and her expertise that will be mutually benefit Latino Times and its partners.